Here is a breakdown of major shareholders in The PNC Financial Services Group Inc. (NYSE: PNC)

 The PNC Financial Services Group Inc. (PNC): Who are the competitors?

 The company’s main competitors (and peers) include JPMorgan Chase & Co.
-(JPM) that is trading -25.17% down over the past 12 months and Bank of America Corporation (BAC) that is -15.03% lower over the same period.
-Wells Fargo & Company (WFC) is 3.22% up on the 1-year trading charts.
+(JPM) that is trading -26.07% down over the past 12 months and Bank of America Corporation (BAC) that is -14.98% lower over the same period.
+Wells Fargo & Company (WFC) is -6.02% down on the 1-year trading charts.